 Allison Kierman Discusses What Happens to Your Website If You Pass Away

 What Happens to a Website Domain if the Owner Passes Away?
-Guest Post with Allison Kierman, Kierman Law PLC
+Guest Post with Allison Kierman of Kierman Law

-Estate planning is a very important process for everyone, especially small business owners.
-Creating a thoughtful business succession plan to accommodate all aspects of your business is vital, including and possibly most importantly the business’s digital footprint.
+Estate planning is a crucial step that every individual must undertake, particularly if they are small business owners.
+It’s essential to develop a comprehensive business succession plan that encompasses all business facets, including digital assets such as a website.
 For some businesses, their domain may be a very high-value asset of the business and if the domain is lost, it could be gone forever, or be very expensive to get back.
-Allison Kierman of Kierman Law is our guest blogger this week to explain what to do should you find yourself in the unfortunate position of trying to gain access to the digital side of a business.
+Scottsdale estate planning attorney Allison Kierman of Kierman Law explains what to do should you find yourself in the unfortunate position of trying to gain access to the website after an owner passes away.

 How to Gain Access to Website Domains and Back End Accounts After an Owner’s Death